pointfreeco/swift-snapshot-testing/Sources/SnapshotTesting/Documentation.docc/Articles/MigrationGuides/MigratingTo1.17.md

 # Migrating to 1.17

-Learn how to use the new `withSnapshotTesting` tool for customizing how snapshots are generated and diffs displayed.
+Learn how to use the new `withTestingEnvironment` tool for customizing how snapshots are generated and diffs displayed.

 ## Overview